tjradcliffe/canadian_covid_peaks/README.md

 # Canadian Covid Peaks

-Analysis of Canadian covid hospitalization data: extraction of Gaussians and fitting them to SEIR model
+Analysis of Canadian covid hospitalization data: extraction of Gaussians and fitting them to SEIR model.

+Write up of my initial use of this code: https://worldofwonders.substack.com/p/spring-2023-canadian-covid-update

 Downloading requires requests: